kusuriya/kusuriya.github.io/_posts/2018-06-06-X1C6G-S3-DSDT-FreeBSD.md

 ---
 layout: default
-title: Curing the insomnia enable sleep for the X1 Carbon 6th Gen
+title: Curing the insomnia, enable sleep for the X1 Carbon 6th Gen
 ---

 # Curing the insomnia, enable sleep for the X1 Carbon 6th Gen